holepunchto/pear-docs/reference/bare/nodejs-compatibility-with-bare.md

 pear init --yes --type=terminal
 ```

-Replace the contents of `index.js` with the following.
+Replace the contents of `index.js` with the following:

-This will create a file called `test.txt` and write a string to it.
-It will then read the file and log the content to the console.

 ```js
 import * as fs from 'node:fs';